 Plagued by loneliness and heroin addiction 'Lady Day' never really had much of a chance in her all-too-brief life.
 Her musical romance with legendary tenor Lester Young is probably the closest she ever came to being happy.
-Many cite her Columbia recordings from the 30s and 40s as her finest work.
-Beware of the many inferior budget compilations.
+Many cite her recordings for Columbia subsidiaries from 1933-1944 as her finest work, available on the 'Essential' collection.

 The Commodore Master Takes